Schavcovsky/Movies/README.md

 2. Open the project in Xcode.
 3. Run `pod install` to install necessary CocoaPod dependencies.
 4. Build and run the app in your preferred simulator or device.
+5. ℹ️ On the first run it will take some time to retrieve the bearer token from Firebase RemoteConfig.

 ## 📄 License
 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.